nhathadt11/blog/content/posts/why-do-distant-galaxies-look-red/index.md

 E = hv = hc / lambda (h is Planck constant)

-{{< figure src="posts/why-do-distant-galaxies-look-red/images/image-3.png" title="How wavelength, energy, temperature is when back in time" >}}
+{{< figure src="posts/why-do-distant-galaxies-look-red/images/image-3.png" title="How are wavelength, energy, and temperature related when back in time?" >}}